-- 67. Section CW 42(1) applies to income derived "directly or indirectly" from a business carried on "by, or for, or for the benefit of" a charity. - 68.
-This statement discussed the meaning of the words "directly or indirectly" from [34].
-The words "directly or indirectly" relate to the words "by, or for, or for the benefit of" and reflect that a business may be carried on by: - a charity ("directly"); or - another entity ("indirectly"). - 69.
+- a trust for charitable purposes; and - a society or institution established and maintained exclusively for charitable purposes and not carried on for the private pecuniary profit of any individual. - 76.
+This statement discussed the meaning of the words "directly or indirectly" from [39].
+The words "directly or indirectly" relate to the words "by, or for, or for the benefit of" and reflect that a business may be carried on by: - a charity ("directly"); or - another entity for or for the benefit of a charity ('indirectly"). - 77.
+As with the words "directly or indirectly", the significance of the words "or for, or for the benefit of" has changed because of the enactment of s CW 42(1)(aa).
+The effect of s CW 42(1)(aa) (discussed at [86]) is that for business income to be exempt under s CW 42 both the entity whose income derivation is being considered and, if it is a different entity, the entity carrying on the business must be charitable.
+The entity deriving the business income must be a tax charity and the entity carrying on the business must be a registered charity. - 78.
 Where a charity is carrying on a business, the income it derives from the business will be subject to s CW 42.
-The business will be carried on "by" a charity that is either a trust for charitable purposes or a society or institution established and maintained exclusively for charitable purposes and not carried on for the private pecuniary profit of any individual. - 70.
+The business will be carried on "by" a charity that is either a trust for charitable purposes or a society or institution established and maintained exclusively for charitable purposes and not carried on for the private pecuniary profit of any individual. - 79.
 Where the entity carrying on the business is not a charity, a question arises as to whether that business is carried on "for, or for the benefit of" a charity.
 Only income derived from a business carried on "for, or for the benefit of" a charity is subject to s CW 42.